 - Job: Sit as little as possible.
 In the beginning, alternate between sitting and standing, and take along replacement shoes to change into.

-- If you feel unsafe/too unstable in the kybun shoe even after a test session, we recommend a kybun shoe model with weaker trampoline effect.
+- If you feel unsafe/too unstable in the kybun shoe even after a test session, we recommend a kybun shoe model with a lower rebound effect.
 These models have a somewhat wider sole in the area of the midfoot, providing added stability.
 Seek advice from your local kybun shoe expert.

-- If you find a sole with weaker trampoline effect too unstable for you as well, we recommend the kybun mat.
+- If you find a sole with a lower rebound effect too unstable for you as well, we recommend the kybun mat.
 You can choose the thickness you are comfortable with (the thicker, the less stable, the more intensive the training).
 You can also hold on to a fixed object.

 - Precise movements are essential if you suffer from joint pain or osteoarthritis.
 Pay attention to exact movements and be sure to take a break in case of fatigue or weakness.
 Lateral/medial rolling of the ankle joint on the soft, elastic material has to be corrected so that the load is applied to the foot, knee and hip with proper axial alignment.
 Read more under ‘Lateral/medial rolling of the ankle joint’.